garageScript/databases/public/lessons/elastic.md

 ### Connect
-Elasticsearch is accessible via API, which means you can connect to your Elasticsearch databases by using the `fetch` function.
-You need to specify where the Elasticsearch application is located(host) and your credentials.
+Elasticsearch is accessible via API, which means you can connect to an Elasticsearch database by using the `fetch` function.
+You need to specify your credentials as well as where the Elasticsearch application is located(host).
 Check out the following examples.

 <pre><code>// In this example, we use this example data.
 // username: "my-username"